ddev/ddev.com/src/content/blog/2024-plans.md

   * The base image could be smaller
   * PHP could be a separate image/container
   * Apache and Nginx versions could be separate images
-* **Add swapability of the web server component**: Currently we have Apache and Nginx built-in, but people periodically ask for Caddy, etc.
+* **Make web server component swapable**: Currently we have Apache and Nginx built-in, but people periodically ask for Caddy, etc.
-* **Allow other back-ends (like Node.js and frankenphp)** in addition to current php-fpm and gunicorn.
+* **Support more back-ends (like Node.js and frankenphp)** in addition to the current php-fpm and gunicorn.
 Make them swappable so that future back-ends could easily be accommodated.

 ## Future possibilities

-* **TUI or GUI** (Text-UI or GUI).
-People have often suggested that a UI other than the command-line would make the tool more accessible to less-technical users.
+* **TUI or GUI** (Text User Interface or Graphical User Interface).
+People have often suggested that a user interface other than the command-line would make the tool more accessible to less-technical users.
 In the distant past we even had a [React-based GUI wrapper](https://github.com/ddev/ddev-ui), but it didn't have tests and was not really maintainable.
 Still, the idea of making DDEV more accessible to a different audience comes up regularly